|

 April 22; World Environment Day is June 5)

-- serve locally grown (support local farmers), organic (safeguard your students' health), vegetarian (the meat industry is responsible for a large proportion of greenhouse gases worldwide) foods at school events (see Vegetarian Schools), using non throw away plates, cups and utensils
+- at school events, serve locally grown foods (support local farmers), organic foods (safeguard your students' health), vegetarian foods (the meat industry is responsible for a large proportion [pdf] of greenhouse gases and environmental degradation worldwide — see Vegetarian Schools)

 - practise gratitude as a way to help instill in students the habit of appreciation for Nature's gifts (see Saying Grace Together and Prayers for the Earth)